What is Search Ad Copy? 7 Tips to Improve Ad Copy

 Thanks for reading through our list of recommendations for improving your search ad copy!

-We hope these ad copywriting tips help you create more high-performing search ads in 2021.
+We hope these ad copywriting tips help you create more high-performing search ads.